Sarah and Jonathan Share Their Camino Adventure

-For quite a while now, I’ve been getting really itchy feet to head out and walk another Camino.
-Having moved to Portugal recently, it makes sense to try the Camino Portuguese while we are here, but which route? – Coastal or central or maybe a combination of the two.
-Where should we start?
+For quite a while now, I’ve been getting really itchy feet to head out and have another Camino adventure.
+Having moved to Portugal, it makes sense to try the Camino Portuguese while we are here, but where should we start?
 Lisbon?
-Santarém or Oporto?
+Oporto?
 Should we pre-book accommodation or leave it to chance?
 So many options.

 I can’t believe it’s been almost two years since my partner Jonathan and I first walked the Camino de Santiago.
-Just two days after completing the London Marathon ( had been on my bucket list for ages, never again though!), we set off on our journey from the charming French town of St Jean Pied de Port, (where I had been celebrating a rather major birthday milestone).
+Just two days after completing the London Marathon (It had been on my bucket list for ages, never again though!), we set off on our Camino adventure from the charming French town of St Jean Pied de Port, (where I had been celebrating a rather major birthday milestone).

 We traversed the Pyrenees and marched through Northern Spain to Santiago de Compostela.
 When we told our friends about how for a month, we woke up early every day, carried all our belongings on our back, and walked between 20-30 kilometres a day, they laughed thinking we were crazy.
 They may be right.
 But many of them have since followed in our footsteps and now understand the pull of the Camino.
 Many of them continued walking on from Santiago to Finisterre.

 If we had had more time, I believe we would have probably done the same!
 Some even went straight into doing another Camino.

 I can still remember setting off on our first morning, concerned that we wouldn’t be able to find the right path and would get lost.
 We needn’t have worried, the Camino Frances is well signposted, plus all we would have had to do was follow the other pilgrims starting their journey here, they were so easily identifiable by the shell dangling from their backpacks.